BatPanda/Batpanda.github.io/index.md

 ---
 layout: home
 introduction: Hi!
-I'm luke and here you can find all of the projects I've been working on :)
+I'm luke and here you can find all my posts and projects I've been working on :)
 ---